kg571852741/CNN-Classification-FacialRecognition/README.md

 More details about me , click here https://www.linkedin.com/in/dc59445723/

 My research interests are in , computer vision , deep learning , image analytics and artifical intelligence.
 I am seeking for a mphil/PHD from computer science and engineering related discplines.
-Please drop your email to kalung531@gmail.com if you have any suggestionsfrom my projects or feel free to share you thoughts!
+Please drop your email to kalung531@gmail.com if you have any suggestions from my projects or feel free to share you thoughts!